 This is critical because all students have different learning needs at different times.
 Blended learning allows students to learn at their own path and pace, while also leaving teachers more time to mentor and coach each individual student.

 As a result, learning online while still in school (instead of after hours) can provide each and every student the right educational opportunity at the right time so that all students can fulfill their fullest human potential.
 It can also free up teachers to focus far more on helping students work on meaningful projects, take part in Socratic discussions, engage in the community, and participate in other activities that allow students to discover their passions, create and innovate.
-Sticking with our current time-based system would prevent students like Jack from moving on upon mastery.

 Schools using blended learning are increasingly posting impressive results.
 Serving a student population in which over 90 percent of students qualify for free or reduced-price lunch, and all students are Black or Hispanic or identify as more than one race, Los Angeles charter school KIPP Empower adopted blended learning in 2010.
 Until recently, California used an Academic Performance Index to rate the performance of its schools with 1000 being the highest score and 800 being the targeted score.
 KIPP Empower scored 991 in the 2012-13 school year.